manuel-192/m-more/README.md

 # m-more

-Selected prebuilt packages from AUR.

 ## Overview
-This repo includes certain hand picked [AUR](https://aur.archlinux.org/packages) packages.
+This repo includes certain hand picked [AUR](https://aur.archlinux.org/packages) packages and the latest available versions of certain other packages.

 ## How to use this repo?
 Check these [instructions](../../../antergos-common-repo-info/blob/master/README.md)<br>